LLNL/thicket/docs/analysis_examples.rst

    * - --top_n_nodes
      - Int: Optional.
 Filters only top n longest time entries to be included in the chart.
 Default is -1 (no filter).
    * - --chart_title
      - Str: Optional.
 Title of the output chart.
-Default is "Application Runtime Components".
    * - --chart_xlabel
      - Str: Optional.
 X-axis label of the chart.
    * - --chart_ylabel
      - Str: Optional.
 Y-axis label of the chart.
    * - --chart_file_name
      - Str: Optional.
 Output chart file name.
-Default is "stacked_line_chart".
    * - --chart_figsize
      - List of Ints: Optional.
 Size of the output chart (xdim, ydim).
 Example: `--chart_figsize 10 5`.
    * - --chart_fontsize